 Doors open 13.30

-2017 Photo Contest winner, People second prize singles, presents his winning work, Praying for a Miracle.
+2017 Photo Contest winner, People second prize singles, speaks about his winning work and other projects.

 2017 Photo Contest winner, Sports first prize singles, talks about capturing the Grand National Steeplechase.

 Associated Press Chief Photographer for the Middle East, Afghanistan and Pakistan documenting the refugee crisis in Europe–“There are so many stories that have never been told and many voices that have never been heard.
 As a photojournalist, it is my responsibility to be out there searching for these stories to document.”

 2017 Digital Storytelling Contest winner, Long Form, third prize, presents The Convention; a cinematic and visceral look at the annual Esprit Conference.
 This conference draws transgender women in their 50’s, 60’s, and 70’s together for a week of camaraderie, mutual support, expression, and shared experience.

 Break 15.45 – 16.15.
 Robin Hammond will sign his book at the PhotoQ bookstore

 I Was Never Supposed to Be Here

 A lifelong photographer, Grob’s work and life centers around a journey through an ever-changing landscape of politics, celebrities, and the human experience.
 He has been fortunate to have a front row seat to history, and has created photographs that show the world as he distinctly sees it.

 Before it’s Too Late: A story of mediterranean migration